 We do not make a huge deal out of waking up healthy most mornings, but that is a healing within itself.
 Healing is the recognition of what already exists.
 Jesus did not heal with his own, material powers of healing.
 He declared, “...
 The Son can do nothing of himself, but what he seeth the Father do: for what things soever he doeth, these also doeth the Son likewise” (John 5:19).
 Just a few verses later, he reiterated his inability to act of his own material power: “I can of mine own self do nothing” (John 5:30).
 Jesus was clear in his understanding that healing was simply the recognition of God’s omnipotence.
 He was not any more surprised by Lazarus raising from the dead than he was by any other healing that seems less impressive to the material eye.

 As Christian Scientists, it is sometimes easier to recognize the larger healings because the so-called laws of matter would say they are impossible.
 We drop our jaws at some testimonies while others barely catch our attention.
-This does not mean that the first type of healing is better than the second or that the first testifier is further along in her understanding of Spirit.
-It simply means that the material audience was more impressed with one than another.
+This does not mean that the first type of healing is better than the second or that the first testifier is further along in their understanding of Spirit.
+It simply means that the material audience was more impressed with one testimony than another.
 The rules of matter are arbitrary because matter itself is erroneous.
-When one looks past that error to find Spirit, the impression of God, good is constant.
+When one looks past that error to find Spirit, the impression of God, good is constant in every testimony, large or small.

 As I continue to explore my understanding of healing, I have been trying to recognize the materially “unimpressive” healings in my life.
-There are many ways that matter is overcome daily and recognizing them has made my view of Spiritual growth more expansive.
-Now, I listen to every testimony with the Truth in mind- that matter never is nor was in control.
+There are many ways that matter is overcome daily, and recognizing them has made my view of Spiritual growth more expansive.
+Now, I listen to every testimony with the Truth in mind––that matter never is nor was in control.
 Truth is Truth, and I am grateful every day for the constant opportunity to express that.